Hadokane/CCI_PP4_Radicool_Store/README.md

 This app will include two pages only viewable to superusers/Site Admin and Brand Accounts.

-They will allow users to add new or edit existing Merchandise through the websites Front-End.
+They will allow users to add new or edit existing Merchandise through the website's Front-End.
 Providing a convenient method of C.R.U.D. functionality, improving the Radicool experience for Brand Accounts.

 They will both utilise Django Crispy Forms to display the required form fields to the user, providing helpful text to aid them in completing the form.

-Upon submission the Merchandise will be immediately available for purchase upon the website.
+Upon submission, the Merchandise will be immediately available for purchase on the website.

 [Back to top ↑](#radicool)